(Originally published 3 April 2011, updated 30 April 2015)

 (Figure in brackets is the average time taken to export a single photo.)

-So, as with rendering 1:1 previews, it’s clear that the new Core i7 Quad processor enables Lightroom to export photos in less than half the time it takes for the Core 2 Duo.
+So, as with rendering 1:1 previews, it’s clear that the 2011 Core i7 Quad processor enables Lightroom to export photos in less than half the time it takes for the Core 2 Duo.

-Obviously, the combination of Quad core technology, hyperthreading and Turbo Boost used by the new Intel Core i7 Sandy Bridge processors accounts for the substantial performance improvement over earlier MacBook Pros.
+Obviously, the combination of Quad core technology, hyperthreading and Turbo Boost used by the 2011 Intel Core i7 processors accounted for the substantial performance improvement over earlier MacBook Pros.
 However, to emphasise the magnitude of the improvement it’s worth mentioning that the new 2.3 GHz i7 Quad-core MacBook Pro actually renders 1:1 high quality previews marginally faster than my early 2008 Mac Pro 3.0 GHz 8-core desktop computer, which has 16GB of ram installed.
-The improvement over the Mac Pro is likely due to the Turbo Boost technology found in the Core i7 Sandy Bridge processors.
+The improvement over the Mac Pro is likely due to the Turbo Boost technology found in the Core i7 processors.
 This technology allows the processor to run faster than the base operating frequency (i.e. 3.4 GHz in lieu of 2.3 GHz) when the processor is operating below it’s specified power and temperature limits.

 If you want to read more about the MacBook Quad then I recommend reading the comprehensive review published by Lloyd Chambers at Mac Performance Guide.
 I love this quote from Lloyd: “In short, if your work depends on a MacBook Pro in terms of speed, ditch your old model, and don’t walk— run and get the 2011 MacBook Pro 2.3 GHz (15″ or 17”).”

-With the SSD installed it’s time to look at whether an SSD will provide any significant improvement in preview rendering times in the Library.
+With the SSD installed it was time to look at whether an SSD will provide any significant improvement in preview rendering times in the Library.
 To do so, I ran a series of tests with the Lightroom application, catalog and previews, camera raw cache, and photos all installed on either the SSD, the conventional disk drive or spread across both.
-Spreading the application, photos and cache files, etc across multiple drives eliminates read/write collisions and reduces the load on the CPU.
-So, we should see some benefits for configurations that use at least two drives.
+Spreading the application, photos and cache files, etc across multiple drives eliminates read/write collisions and reduced the load on the CPU.
+So, I should have seen some benefits for configurations that use at least two drives.
 Also, and as with the test comparing the two MacBook Pros the tests involved importing and rendering high quality 1:1 previews for 300 Canon 5D MkII raw photos.
 The results of all the speed tests are shown below along with the baseline of everything being installed on the conventional 7200rpm disk drive.

 Time* to import and render 1:1 previews for 300 Canon 5D MkII photos